 No

-The name of the FeatureStore project.
-Required when using FeatureStore.
+The name of your FeatureStore project.
+This parameter is required when using FeatureStore.
 For more information, see Configure a FeatureStore project.

 "fs_project": "fs_demo"